slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt.md

 If you prefer configuring an **App** in a different way, write some code to initialize **AppConfig** on your own.

-Anyway, set the two env variables and hit `gradle run` on your terminal.
+Set the two environment variables and run:

+- Gradle users: `gradle run` (for more detailed logging: `gradle run -DslackLogLevel=debug`),
+- Maven users: `mvn compile exec:java -Dexec.mainClass="hello.MyApp"` (for more detailed logging you can also provide the `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug` flag)

 The command runs your main method.
-For more detailed logging, `gradle run -DslackLogLevel=debug` is also available.

 ```bash
 # Visit https://api.slack.com/apps to know these